Skip to main content

 Parking and Directions

-Media can park in any lot on campus, excluding fire lanes, handicapped spaces or reserved parking spots.
+Media can park in any lot or garage on campus, excluding residential parking lots, handicapped spaces or reserved parking spots.
 Media parking permits also are not valid in metered parking spaces.

 Permits picked up at the UCF Communications office must be returned upon leaving campus.
 For pick-up and return, we are located at in the Communications and Marketing division office at 12443 Research Parkway, Suite 301, in the Central Florida Research Park, adjacent to campus.
 Click for a campus map.